-Prerequisite: CST 130, 170, 171, 192, 194, 196, 260
+Prerequisite: CST\ 130, 170, 171, 192, 194, 196, 260

-CST 265 Networking with Linux
+Networking with Linux

 This course provides an in depth review of the Linux Operating System and the open source software model.
 Students will be able to install, troubleshoot and improve performance of the basic operating system, and associated software applications.
 The exploration of Linux will take a practical approach that also includes creation of a functioning network of two PCs.
-Recommended: CST 120 and CST 130 ommenaea.
-CST 120 ana CST 130
+Recommended: CST\ 120 and CST\ 130 vulnerabilities in operating systems and applications.

-CST 270 Network Security Fundamentals

-Information technology specialists spend increasing time on network security as software companies race to stay ahead of the worms and other attacks that seek to take advantage of newly discovered vulnerabilities in operating systems and applications.
 This course provides students with the theoretical background necessary to understand the current risks and threats to an organization's data along with a structured way of addressing the safeguarding of these critical electronic assets.

+Network Security Fundamentals 3

+Information technology specialists spend increasing time on network security as software companies race to stay ahead of the worms and other attacks that seek to take advantage of newly discovered